 When you choose the Create encryption keys for me option for the first time, we will generate the public and private key pair for you.
 The public key will be stored at Jotform and the private key will be downloaded by you.

 You can choose the I will use my existing keys option when enabling encryption on other forms if you prefer to use the same key.
-This is the recommended approach unless you need different keys for the new submissions.
+Unless you need different keys for the new submissions, this is the recommended approach.

 And, if you choose the Create encryption keys for me option again, it will create a new key pair for your forms.